a-yosua/machine-learning/logistic-regression.md

 This section will build a logistic regression model to predict the chance of student admission to the university based on their past two exams.

-This MATLAB codes in this section is based on the exercises from Andrew Ng's [Machine Learning](https://www.coursera.org/learn/machine-learning) course on Coursera.
+The MATLAB codes in this section is based on the exercises from Andrew Ng's [Machine Learning](https://www.coursera.org/learn/machine-learning) course on Coursera.

 ## Data overview